ignoxx/Dark-Orbit-Clones/README.md

 # Dark-Orbit-Clones
 This repository contains my relevant projects which I've created during my exploration of programming, back when I was 15 years old.

 I've experimented a lot with the source files and learned a lot during the time.
-The most relevant things I've learned are:
+# The most relevant things I've learned
 * Basic programming knowledge
 * Advanced understanding for the Game Maker engine and everything related to it
 * Networking for real-time multiplayer games including client side prediction